JhonVK/JhonVK/README.md

 -👀 Looking to learn more

--🌱 I’m currently learning Deep Learning, C and Java
+-🌱 I’m currently learning Tensor Flow, C and Java

 -📫 How to reach me: joaovitoremailprofissional@gmail.com